carlosfmorenog/CDSMOTE-NONBIN-Symbols/README.md

 The original symbol dataset can be downloaded from here: https://www.dropbox.com/s/sj277k4slmrv3qc/symbols_combined_pixel_red.csv?dl=0

-The generated symbol dataset once CDSMOTE has been applied can be downloaded from here: https://www.dropbox.com/s/ll562q3gjqyrhp9/cdsmotedb_symbols_combined_pixel_kmeans.csv?dl=0
+The generated symbol dataset, once CDSMOTE has been applied, can be downloaded from here: https://www.dropbox.com/s/ll562q3gjqyrhp9/cdsmotedb_symbols_combined_pixel_kmeans.csv?dl=0

 Please reference this method as follows:

 * Elyan E, Moreno-García CF, Johnston P. Symbols in Engineering Drawings (SiED): An Imbalanced Dataset Benchmarked by Convolutional Neural Networks.
 In: Engineering Applications of Neural Networks (EANN).
 2020. p.
-215–24.
+215–24. https://doi.org/10.1007/978-3-030-48791-1_16.

 or use the BibTex entry below: